 “We are absolutely devastated by the loss of our beautiful daughter and sister, Anna Moriah Wilson.
 There are no words that can express the pain and suffering we are experiencing due to this senseless, tragic loss.
 Moriah was a talented, kind, and caring young woman.
 Her life was taken from her before she had the opportunity to achieve everything she dreamed of.
 Our family, and all those who loved her, will forever miss her,” the family wrote.

 On May 23, cyclists from across Austin announced a planned memorial ride in Wilson’s memory.
-The ride, scheduled for May 29, will kick off at Republic Square in downtown Austin at 5:30 p.m.
+The ride, scheduled for May 29, kicked off at Republic Square in downtown Austin at 5:30 p.m.

 Event organizers encouraged participants to donate to the Wilson family’s Mo Wilson Fund, with proceeds dedicated to helping kids build up their confidence via sports.

-In a press conference Wednesday, U.S. Marshals confirmed for the first time the detail that Armstrong had flown from Austin to New York three days after the crime.
+In a press conference, U.S. Marshals confirmed for the first time Armstrong had flown from Austin to New York three days after the crime.

 Security footage from AUS shows Armstrong was last seen wearing a blue denim jacket, a black shirt with a pink design on her chest, white jeans, black-and-white sneakers and a black COVID-19 mask, along with a yoga mat holder over her shoulders.